any777777/RAG/README.md

 This repository contains only the minimal local RAG app and the indexed Markdown chunks needed to run it.

-It does not include the original Docling project, raw PDFs, slides, images, extracted assets, or Chroma database files.

 ## What Is Included